Travel Vaccines Clinic in Anaheim CA, Close to Disneyland

 – Japanese encephalitis vaccine

-This vaccine is recommended to adult travelers who will be visiting high-exposure areas during the transmission season.
+This vaccine is recommended for adult travelers who will be visiting high-exposure areas during the transmission season.

 – Meningococcal vaccine